HenryGetz/open_file_url/README.md

-# OpenURLHandler
+# OpenFileURL

-**OpenURLHandler** is an AppleScript-based custom URL handler for macOS that allows you to open files using a custom URL scheme (`open://`).
+**OpenFileURL** is an AppleScript-based custom URL handler for macOS that allows you to open files using a custom URL scheme (`open://`).
 Now, you can simply copy a file path and—using a Raycast snippet (triggered by `!of`)—generate a URL that automatically launches the given file.

 ---